 For the purpose of this plan, low-income individuals are those that live in covered households with an annual income of less than 150% of the federal poverty level.
 According to the U.S. Census American Community Survey (ACS), there were 1,204,075 low-income individuals located across South Carolina in 2021, making up 24% of the total population.
-Urban areas tend to have the highest total number of low-income households, but rural areas have the highest concentration of low-income households at 19,374 in 2021, but Dillon County had the highest concentration of low-income households at 35% in 2021.
+Urban areas tend to have the highest total number of low-income households, but rural areas have the highest concentration of low-income households by percentage.
+For example, Greenville County had the highest number of low-income households at 19,374 in 2021, but Dillon County had the highest concentration of low-income households at 35% in 2021.